-Healthy foods, such as apples can be dangerous for very young children.
+Healthy foods such as apples can be dangerous for young children.

 Reduce the Possibility of Choking

-Until 3 to 3.6 years of age and until a child has the majority of his/her baby teeth do not provide foods that are considered a high choking risk:
+Until at least 3 years of age but safer if not before a child is 5 years and has their full set of molar teeth do not provide foods that health professionals have identified to be a high choking risk.

 - raw apple